 - 1.2.E.
-Parks, Outdoor Recreation, and Open Space (POROS) Plan 2009-2014: This Plan, updated in 2009, outlines policies to ensure the effective and efficient management of the County's park properties and its environmentally sensitive open space lands, ensuring diverse outdoor recreational opportunities.
-The Rock County Bicycle and Pedestrian Plan, a component of the Plan, identifies existing and proposed off-road bicycle/pedestrian routes, lanes, and trails, and associated infrastructure in the County, providing existing and potential connections between communities and other social centers in a direct and safe manner. - 1.2.F.
+Parks, Outdoor Recreation, and Open Space Plan 2009-2014: This Plan, updated in 2009, outlines policies to ensure the effective and efficient management of the County's park properties, ensuring adequate and diverse outdoor recreational opportunities. - 1.2.F.
 Natural Hazard Mitigation Planning Manual and Plan: This Plan, completed in 2004, outlines policies designed to protect the County's residents, critical facilities, infrastructure, private property, and its environment in the event of a natural disaster, including but not limited to, floods, high winds, extreme winter weather events, and agricultural drought. - 1.2.G.
-Lands Records Modernization Plan (1998-2003): This Plan, completed in 2003, is designed to guide the process of land records modernization in the County, including development and maintenance of a fully functional GIS.
+Lands Records Modernization Plan (1998-2003): This Plan, completed in 2003, is designed to guide the process of land records modernization in the County, including development and maintenance of a fully functional Geographic Information System (GIS).
 This Plan is scheduled to be updated in 2009.